FREE · ACADEMIC · NO SIGNUP

 APA uses author-date citations: (Smith, 2020).
 MLA uses author-page: (Smith 45).
 APA is standard in sciences and social sciences.
 MLA is standard in humanities, literature, and arts.

 Nearly identical.
 Turabian is an adaptation of Chicago style for student research papers.
-The core formatting rules are the same, with minor differences in presentation.
+The core formatting rules are the same.
 Chicago 17th (Notes-Bibliography) is standard for history and humanities.

 Related tools